MPLLang/mpl/examples/README.md

 # MPL Examples

-This directory contains examples of parallel programming with MPL.
-To build all examples, run `make` or `make -j`.
+This directory contains examples of parallel programming using MPL.
 Each example program is defined by a `.mlb` file in `src/`, typically with a corresponding `.sml` file of the same name.
-The directory `src/lib` contains common functions used across all examples.
+The directory `src/lib/` contains common functions used across all examples.

+To build everything, run `make` or `make -j`.

 ## Fibonacci